 Lawrence Seeff moved to Palo Alto in 2009 to join electric vehicle infrastructure startup Better Place.
 His passion for growing new companies has led him to roles as Director and Financier of numerous companies including Cannonball Winery, Asian Box Restaurants and Origin Home Financial Services.
 He currently serves on the Executive Board of the Oshman Family JCC as Member-at-Large.

-Mimi is the OFJCC’s Senior Advisor for Special Projects, which means she works on top secret activities which included spearheading the creation of the Oasis Play Space.
+Mimi is the former OFJCC Chief Marketing Officer and subsequently Senior Advisor for Special Projects, which means she worked on top secret activities which included spearheading the creation of the Oasis Play Space.
 She believes a healthy life includes walking 10,000 steps a day and eating the four basic food groups: chocolate, cookies, ice cream and candy.